mciobanu/bluehorn_reader/README.md

 Currently there is only a generic web client, but I plan to write a native Android client (not in the immediate future, though.)

 The user interface is basically a sketch.
-You can use it to browse feeds but it's not pleasant and it lacks important features.
+You can use it to browse feeds but it's quite basic and it lacks features.
+It got to the point where it's good enough for me.

-This is my first contact with many of the technologies used here, so chances are there's plenty of room for improvement
+This is my first contact with many of the technologies used here, so chances are there's plenty of room for improvement.

 Requirements